 Spending quality time with your loved ones offers everyone the opportunity to explore new places, enjoy new experiences and escape the routines of daily living.

-For elderly people, this can be of particular benefit.
+For older people, this can be of particular benefit.
 In fact, regular outings to stimulating and relaxing destinations have been shown to help increase energy levels, provide a more positive outlook and improve wellbeing.
 We have selected five of the best outings to enjoy in the pretty area of Woodbridge, Suffolk.
 For those receiving live-in care in Suffolk, these activities are ideal to do with the assistance of a live-in caregiver or family members.

 The museum features a life-size reconstruction of the burial chamber as well as other interesting artefacts, the originals of which are kept at the British Museum.
 Managed by the National Trust, Sutton Hoo celebrates everything Anglo-Saxon, including holding events such as open-air theatre and talks.
 Accessibility to the museum is good.
 Guided tours are a popular option, and there is a lovely café too.